m3data/collective-futurecrafting/_posts/2025-01-19-introducing-collective-futurecrafting.md

 Playfulness weaves through all of this as a fundamental force of evolution and learning for me.
 Through my work at <a href="https://tethix.co" target="_blank">Tethix</a> with <a href="https://ialja.com/" target="_blank">Alja Isaković</a>, and through both professional and personal explorations with tools like ChatGPT, Claude, and Midjourney, and the suite of APIs, I've experienced how these technological symbionts can amplify our capacity for pattern re/cognition and moral imagination.
 Not as oracles or answer machines, but more so as conversational partners in our ongoing learning process of becoming.

-While misguided use of these tools can lead to a lack of critical thinking, echo chambers, and the spread of misinformation, I've found that when used with intention, mindfulness and care, they can be powerful allies in our individual and collective sense-making.
+While misguided use of these tools can lead to a lack of critical thinking, diminishing meta-cognition, echo chambers, and the spread of misinformation, I've found that when used with intention, mindfulness and care, they can be powerful allies in our individual and collective sense-making.
 Something my Tethix cofounder and I have explored in reasonable depth over the past 2 years.

 They have not replaced the relationships I have with preexisting lo/hi-tech tools; handwritten journalling, notetaking, whiteboarding and visual sketching.
 Nor reading books or articles online, listening to podcasts, or surfing the web with the eventual 42 tabs open in my browser.
 They have extended existing patterns of sense-making, learning, making, doing and being.